Griffith University: Gold Coast campus

 The Gold Coast campus is located in the Gold Coast suburb of Southport.
-Set in native bushland, on the land of the Aboriginal Yugambeh and Kombumerri peoples, this campus hosts over 19,000 students from all over Australia and the world.
-It is Griffith University's largest campus.
+Set in native bushland, on the land of the Aboriginal Yugambeh and Kombumerri peoples, this campus hosts over 19,000 students.

-The campus has seen significant growth and development over the last few years, with the opening of the $150 million Griffith Health Centre and the neighbouring Gold Coast University Hospital in 2013, and the launch of the $38 million Griffith Business School building in 2014.
-The campus is serviced by two Gold Coast light rail (G:link) stations, and is a major interchange for bus routes.
+The campus opened the Griffith Health Centre and the neighbouring Gold Coast University Hospital in 2013, and opened the Griffith Business School building in 2014.
+The campus is serviced by two Gold Coast light rail (G:link) stations and is a major interchange for bus routes.

 Logan campus

-Logan is Griffith University's community-focused campus.
-Hosting almost 2500 students, the campus offers degrees in human services and social work, nursing and midwifery, business and commerce, education and information technology.
-The campus has strong connections with the local community, hosting numerous sporting and cultural events throughout the year.
+Hosting approximately 2,000 students, Logan campus offers degrees in human services and social work, nursing and midwifery, business, and education.

 Nathan campus

-Nathan, Griffith's foundation campus, is situated in tranquil, native bushland on the edge of Toohey Forest and less than 10 kilometres from the Brisbane CBD.
+Nathan, Griffith's foundation campus, is situated on the edge of Toohey Forest approximately 10 kilometres from the Brisbane CBD.
 Nathan hosts over 13,000 students and offers degrees in business and government, engineering and information technology, environment, humanities and languages, law, and science and aviation.

 The buildings at the Nathan campus were designed to fit into the environment by Roger Kirk Johnson, the founding architectural designer of the campus, following the slope of the land and using architectural means of cooling.
 The library building was designed by Robin Gibson and won the first national award for library design.
-The clusters of buildings, sports facilities, bushland reserves and recreational areas are connected by integrated networks of walking paths.
+The clusters of buildings, sports facilities, bushland reserves, and recreational areas are connected by integrated networks of walking paths.
 On the northern edge of the campus lies the Dunn Memorial.

-In 2013, the six-star, green-rated Sir Samuel Griffith Centre was opened on the Nathan campus.
+In 2013, Sir Samuel Griffith Centre was opened on the Nathan campus.
 The building operates off the grid and is powered by a combination of photovoltaics and hydrogen.
 The campus has two residential colleges for students and a range of sporting facilities.

 Mount Gravatt campus

 The Mount Gravatt campus, adjacent to the Nathan campus, hosts 4,400 students.
 It is the university's social sciences and humanities hub and the base for research into crucial social issues, including education and suicide prevention.

-Like Nathan, the campus is situated on the edge of Toohey Forest.
-The campus features a recently upgraded aquatic and fitness centre, with a heated pool and indoor and outdoor recreation areas, co-located with a 16-court tennis centre, a training oval, and basketball and netball courts.
+The campus is situated on the edge of Toohey Forest.
+The campus includes an aquatic and fitness centre, with a heated pool and indoor and outdoor recreation areas, co-located with a 16-court tennis centre, a training oval, and basketball and netball courts.
 On-campus student accommodation is also available.